top of page

 • Mar 29

-In the previous chapters, we explored how couples lose presence with themselves and with each other during conflict.
+In other posts, we explored how couples lose presence with themselves and with each other during conflict.

 When that presence slips, familiar relational patterns begin to take over.